Dallas Jazz Appreciation Month

 The purpose of JAM is to draw greater public attention to the extraordinary heritage and history of jazz and its importance as an American cultural heritage.
 Also, JAM is intended to stimulate the current jazz scene and encourage people of all ages to participate in jazz—to study the music, attend concerts, listen to jazz on radio and recordings, read books about jazz, and support institutional jazz programs.
 Organizations and communities all over the country are encouraged to participate in their own way.

 In honor of this important national initiative, a number of jazz presenters, jazz educators, and jazz supporters in Dallas created a collective initiative called D’JAM or Dallas Jazz Appreciation Month.
-In April 2017 D’JAM will present a series of events to highlight and showcase jazz in the greater Dallas community.
-This volunteer collective includes nonprofit arts groups, universities, festivals, Arts Magnet high schools, cultural centers, jazz clubs, and churches.
-D’JAM 2017 is sponsored by the National Endowment for the Arts.
+In April 2018 D’JAM will present a variety of events to highlight and showcase jazz in the greater Dallas community.
+This volunteer collective includes nonprofit arts groups, universities, festivals, high schools, cultural centers, jazz clubs, and museums.
+D’JAM 2018 is sponsored by Communities Foundation of Texas.